 Healthy eating is beneficial to good mood; there is a strong relationship between adequate diet and mental health.
 Beyond what we already know, it will be of great value for you to know which nutrients are particularly of benefit in the management of certain mental disorders.
 Recent research has provided a clear outline on the value of specific nutrient supplement in the management of different mental disorders.
 The researchers investigated the benefits and safety of different nutritional supplements for mental illnesses on a larger scale.
 They used gold standard in research to examine 33 studies involving nearly 11000 people suffering from mental illnesses.
 The illnesses include stress, depression, anxiety disorders, bipolar disorder, schizophrenia, and attention-deficit/hyperactivity disorder.

-The findings of the research are as follows:
+Findings of the research

 - Nutritional supplements impart a beneficial effect when used to support conventional treatment.
-Most of the nutritional supplements assessed did not meaningfully improve mental health; however, certain supplements are effective as an additional treatment for some mental disorders.
+Most of the nutritional supplements assessed did not meaningfully improve mental health.
+However, certain supplements are effective as an additional treatment for some mental disorders.

 - Omega-3 supplements; the polyunsaturated fatty acid showed a beneficial effect for depression when used as a support to conventional treatment.
 There was a reduction in the symptoms of depression beyond what antidepressants alone would achieve.

 - The use of amino acid cysteine supplement as an adjunct to conventional treatment of mood disorders and schizophrenia imparts some beneficial effect.
 N-acetyl cysteine (NAC), as a nutritional supplement, has powerful antioxidant properties.
 As a result, it is used as a scavenger of free radicals.
-NAC is often recommended as a prospective treatment option for different disorders which results from the production of free oxygen radicals
+NAC is often recommended as a prospective treatment option for different disorders which results from the production of free oxygen radicals.

 - The use of folate supplements may be effective as an addition to conventional treatments for major depression and schizophrenia.